Skip to main content

 Decarbonisation at the borrower level, expressed through their individual targets and science-based decarbonisation strategies, is a key driver to the real-economy emissions reduction required to meet the Paris Agreement’s goals.
 While asset allocation may play a significant role in an investor’s net zero strategy, the primary focus of this Guidance is decarbonisation goals.

-This Guidance can be adopted by any private debt investor active across private debt, be that in direct corporate lending, venture debt, and other segments of the market including private structured credit.
+This guidance can be adopted by any private debt investor active across private debt, be that in direct corporate lending, venture debt, and other segments of the market including private structured credit.
 This introduction explains the methodology and nuances which differentiate NZIF 1.0 in private markets.
 Sections 1-3 then provide a background and overview of the Guidance, before Section 4 onwards offers a detailed implementation guide.

-This Guidance has been developed with inputs from leading participants in the private debt industry.
+This guidance has been developed with inputs from leading participants in the private debt industry.
 It takes the view that, given the unique characteristics of private debt investments, distinct actions are required to meet their own specific decarbonisation goals.

 As such, the broader concepts of NZIF 1.0 have been adapted specifically for private debt investments due to the different normative practices, legal structures and regulation which define the industry.
-To ensure a consistent approach across private markets, the Guidance leverages the existing Private Equity (PE) NZIF 1.0 component as the starting point to design a framework suitable for private debt investors.
+To ensure a consistent approach across private markets, the guidance leverages the existing Private Equity (PE) NZIF 1.0 component as the starting point to design a framework suitable for private debt investors.